 The London Eye: (More of an attraction vs a national landmark)

 So this is interesting.
 I am just now reading that the official name is the “Coca-Cola London Eye”!
 After several names it became the Coca-Cola London Eye in January after a branding agreement.
 Since I live in Coca-Cola headquarters in Atlanta and it is as American as apple pie, this is a bit odd to me.
 Anyway, The London Eye is a giant Ferris Wheel located on the River Thames.
 It is the tallest Ferris Wheel in Europe and consists of sealed and air-conditioned capsules.
 Unfortunately I did not get to ride the London Eye but I have heard the views are amazing!
+If you want to ride the London Eye during your 24 hours in London, consider getting tickets in advance online.

 Visit famous Sculptures: